mmzsource/tankbattle/doc/intro.md

 # Tank Movement

-To drive your tanks you can either `:move-north`, `:move-east`, `:move-south` or `:move-west`.
+To drive your tanks you can either command them to move `"north"`, `"east"`, `"south"` or `"west"`.
 The tanks will move one tank-length in that direction on the battlefield, but the tank engines are known to drop dead directly after the move and restarting the engine costs 2 seconds.
 All movement commands given within this 2 seconds time-frame are simply neglected.

-To fire the canon, you simply send the command `:fire`.
-Due to safety reasons a tank can only `:fire` after it hasn't moved for 2 seconds.
+To fire the canon, you simply send the command `"fire"`.
+Due to safety reasons a tank can only `"fire"` after it hasn't moved for 2 seconds.
 The reloading mechanism is terribly slow and you can only fire 5 seconds after your last shot.
 All fire commands given within this 5 seconds time-frame are completely neglected.